sangermd/CESG599_NHERI.documentation/source/case_1.rst

 Two deterministic calibration methods are used: i)NL2SOL and ii)OPT++GaussNewton).

 When testing the two different deterministic calibration algorithms supported in QuoFEM, we found that they provided vastly different results.
 This indicates that there are multiple combinations of the compression index (Cc) and preconsolidation pressure that can be considered optimal.
 To further explore this issue, the figure below shows a settlement field for varying values of Cc and preconsolidation pressure.
 It is evident that the settlement field is nonlinear due to the logarithmic nature of the solution equation.
-Additionally, when examining points with constant settlement (e.g., 0.88 or 1.316 inches), the red lines indicate that multiple combinations of Cc and preconsolidation pressure yield the same settlement.
+Additionally, when examining points with constant settlement (e.g., 0.88 or 1.316 inches), the red lines indicate that multiple combinations of compression index (Cc) and preconsolidation pressure yield the same settlement with the black dots representing two solutions obtained using the two deterministic calibration methoods in QuoFEM.
 Clearly, for this scenario, deterministic calibration cannot identify a single optimal value, making Bayesian calibration necessary.

 .. figure:: ./images/case1_SettlementField.png
             :align: center